To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 - For the Sign-on method, select OIDC - OpenID Connect.

 Accept the default client credentials generated by Okta or enter new ones.

 In the General Settings, ensure that the Authorization code and Allow ID Token with implicit grant type are enabled, as shown:

 In the Login section, enter the redirect URI from the Imply Identity provider that you configured in the previous step.
 Enter the URI for both the sign in and sign out URIs, in the form shown:

 From the General settings page, copy the Okta domain to use in the next step.

 Note that you will also need the client credentials, so keep both consoles open.

 Complete the steps in the Okta application integration wizard, including assigning the app to users.

 Step 3: Configure the Connect Config settings

-Back in the identity provider settings in the Imply auth console, complete the configuration as follows:
+From the user management console, navigate to the identity provider settings and complete the configuration as follows: